 In 2004, one-quarter of Americans felt they lacked a companion with whom they felt confident confiding, An evidently common affliction, loneliness is often coupled with a lack of acceptance in those experiencing it.
 But even if acceptance can be reached, speaking out about such a vulnerable topic that is largely unaddressed in society can be daunting, further promoting isolation in sufferers.

 Without necessary integration of aged individuals into communities with which they can connect, our nation, where life expectancy is increasing, will only note a perpetuation and worsening of this growing epidemic.

 Is there a loneliness scale?

 Although loneliness as a research focus has generally taken a back seat, shunned for not being a ‘real’ disease or public health issue, there have always been a few passionate individuals holding up the field.

 For years, researchers have worked towards generating reliable ‘scales’ of loneliness.
 Without such a scale, prescriptions will be harder to fine-tune to each individual’s specific level of loneliness.
-This complex web of hormonal human perception has been hard to unravel.
+This complex web of human perception in combination with hormonal and circumstantial factors has been hard to unravel.

 Cynics, however, are not so easily convinced.
 It has been argued that the ‘bar’ for loneliness is set too low during research and that, in fact, low levels of loneliness can be beneficial for a healthy lifestyle.